nielsrolf/automated-interpretability/README.md

-# Synthetic datasets for interpretability research
+# Automated Interpretability Research

 At least for now this will be a messy collection of scripts and outputs that help me evaluate models on different tasks.

+Overview

+- dumbdb.py: simple experiment data tracker
+- generate_tasks.py: generate synthetic tasks and prompts for those tasks
+- Layer_Permutation.ipynb: corrupt gpt-2-small by skipping, repeating or permuting its layers - messy with notes
+- permuted_layers.py: corrupt gpt-2-small by skipping, repeating or permuting its layers
+- research_agent.py: a GPT-agent that runs and annotates many versions of an experiment

-# Notes
+## Notes

-## Automating search using GPT agents
+### Automating search using GPT agents

 - a lot of work consists of the following loop:
   - come up with a certain type of experiment, hypothesis 0
   - run this experiment in configuration c_0